Angel Cake Strawberry Shortcake in Cups

 Ingredient Notes

 - Angel Food Cake.
 Get a prepared cake from the bakery department of any grocery store.
-Angel food cake holds up well next to the other ingredients so you can feel good about making it ahead.
+Angel food cake holds up well to the moist ingredients so you can make it ahead.
 You can substitute with pound cake or sponge cake too.

 - Fresh strawberries.
 Dice them into small bite size pieces.
 Strawberries do not continue to ripen once they’re picked so choose the best looking berries you can.